If there is not an electric meter on your property, please follow these steps to get your service started with either overhead or underground lines.

 Carlisle and Hickman Counties

-Download the information below for information about temporary service poles.
+Click below to see a basic diagram for temporary service poles.
 For more information, please call or visit the Member Services Department in our Mayfield office.

 Kentucky has adopted the 2014 edition of the National Electric Code.
 To order a copy of that handbook, please contact the National Fire Protection Association.
 If you have questions during your project, please call our Member Services Department or your local electrical inspector.